Joshua-Ho-Gwok-Hin/JAVA-TUTORIALS-Java-Masterclass-Tim-Buchalka/README.md

 # Java-Masterclass by Tim Buchalka
-Hi my name is Joshua Ho Gwok Hin.
+Hi my name is Joshua Ho Gwok Hin.<br>
 Nice to have you here! 😊 <br>
-This repository stores my solutions to the coding execises and challenges of JAVA MASTERCLASS by Tim Buchalka. <br>
+This repository is my solutions to the execises of JAVA MASTERCLASS by Tim Buchalka. <br>

 This repository has 2 sections:<br>
 <a href="https://github.com/Joshua-Ho-Gwok-Hin/Java-Masterclass">Numbered Coding Exercises</a><br>